PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/Workflows.md

 **Connectors** are rather plain objects that, besides inherited properties, only declare their [classification](xref:Marvin.Workflows.NodeClassification).
 The _classification_ distinguishes between _Entry_ and _Exit_ points of the workplan or simple connections between two steps.

 **WorkplanSteps** represent actions that are executed within the workflow.
-The workflow engine, as most of MaRVIN, was created in the context of industrial automation where the steps represent manufacturing steps of a product.
+The workflow engine, as most of MARVIN, was created in the context of industrial automation where the steps represent manufacturing steps of a product.
 Independent from its origin the workflow engine was designed to be domain-indepent.
 For this purpose users of the workflow engine need to create implementations of `IWorkplanStep` for the actions of their domain.

 To implement `IWorkplanStep` it is recommended to derive from `WorkplanStepBase`, which already implements most of the interface.
 Per default this defines a step with one input and one output.
 Besides the `Name` of the step the most important part to implement is the definition of outputs and creation of an executable `ITransition` from the step.
 While `IWorkplanStep` instances only represent an action in the workplan object graph, `ITransition` implement the executable code to perform the action.